This gazpacho recipe is super-simple and incredibly easy to make whether tomatoes are in season or not – in just 30 minutes!

 - 1 teaspoon freshly ground black pepper

-- Place the garlic in a food processor and pulse until it’s finely diced.
+- Dice the garlic with a knife or place in a food processor, and pulse until it’s finely diced.

 - Chop the vegetables (cucumber through tomatoes) into large pieces and add to food processor along with cilantro.
 Process until smooth.

 - Add the rest of the ingredients and stir well.

 - Refrigerate at least a few hours to allow flavors to meld, then serve chilled with avocado/diced veggie garnish.